DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Related Work

 \textbf{Learning for MPC} has been a trending topic in recent years owing to the hardware and software advancement in deploying and training MPC-related algorithms.
 The concept of differentiable MPC is initially discussed in~\cite{amos2018differentiable} and later extended to general optimal control problems~\cite{jin2020pontryagin,jin2021safe} from the perspective of Pontryagin's maximum principle and robust MPC~\cite{oshin2023differentiable}.
 The structural similarity between optimal control and reinforcement learning (RL) has made differentiable MPC a bridge to connect the two worlds~\cite{zanon2020safe}.
+In~\cite{wiedemann2023training}, a receding-horizon implementation of analytical policy gradient is proposed with a curriculum learning scheme to improve training stability for offline training of a controller.
 The authors of~\cite{romero2023actor} propose to use the actor-critic method to learn the parameters of an MPC policy, which combines the long-term learning capability of the actor-critic RL and the short-term control capability by MPC.
 One particular direction for learning-based MPC uses learning to enhance the model's quality for better prediction performance (and thus control performance).
 Various approaches~\cite{torrente2021data,chee2022knode,chee2023enhancing,jiahao2023online,saviolo2022physics} have been proposed to learn the residual dynamics and show promising performance for quadrotor control.